FEniCS/dolfinx/demo/pde/neumann-poisson/python/documentation.rst

 --------------

-This description goes through the implementation (in :download:`demo_neumann_poisson.py`) of a solver for the above described Poisson equation step-by-step.
+This description goes through the implementation in :download:`demo_neumann-poisson.py` of a solver for the above described Poisson equation step-by-step.

 First, the :py:mod:`dolfin` module is imported: